Jumbo Pineapple Yeast Rolls

 - In a large bowl, dissolve yeast in 1/2 cup warm milk.
 Stir in 1 tablespoon sugar; let stand for 5 minutes.
 Add the eggs, butter, salt, and remaining milk and sugar.
 Beat in 4 cups flour until smooth.
 Stir in enough remaining flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - For filling, melt butter in a small saucepan.
 Stir in flour until smooth.
-Add the orange juice, pineapple, sugar, orange peel and salt.
+Add the orange juice, pineapple, sugar, orange zest and salt.
 Bring to a boil; cook and stir over medium heat for 2 minutes or until thickened.
 Remove from the heat; cool.

 - Bake at 350° for 35-40 minutes or until golden.
 Remove from pans to wire racks to cool.
 Combine glaze ingredients; drizzle over rolls.
-Yield: 15 rolls.

 This is a good, basic breakfast roll, but my family prefers our pastries a little sweeter.